We noticed that you are based in the United States - click here to visit our USA website. US

 By Rail: Edinburgh is also connected to central Scotland and England by good rail links.
 See the Scot Rail website for Scottish locations and National Rail for UK-wide locations.

 By Bus: Services from UK destinations are operated by National Express.
-Services from Scottish destinations are operated by Scottish Citylink
+Services from Scottish destinations are operated by Scottish Citylink.

 Car Rental

-We don't include car rental in the cost of our discovery tours to keep things flexible as we realise many people may wish to use their own car.
+We don't include car rental in the cost of our discovery tours to keep things flexible as we realize many people may wish to use their own car.
 If you decide to arrange car rental through us, we have a partnership with Europcar and can arrange this easily for you.
-As standard we would book an Economy category car (suitable for up to 4 people) with included comprehensive insurance and sat-nav.
+As standard, we would book an Economy category car (suitable for up to 4 people) with included comprehensive insurance and sat-nav.
 Prices are on a request basis, so please just add this on as an option if you would like to book car hire, and we will confirm the cost.

 Getting from Glasgow